ronnapatp/PT-digital-footprint/README.md

 3. Create a pull request
 4. Done!

-Please don't be to offensive.
+Please don't be too offensive.